Microsoft word - 15 16 mns mnea.docx

 Conversion Policy In most cases, Personal Choice will give you the opportunity to purchase an individual policy, if you and your family lose

 coverage under the Plan.
 You must generally apply within a specific period of time.
-Please refer to your Summary Plan Description for more details including your rights, procedures and the timeframe in which you must apply.
+Please refer to your Summary Plan Description for more details

 Pretax Premium Feature

+Who Is Eligible?
 As a "benefit eligible employee" you are eligible for this feature.
 If you are required to make contributions for coverage for your

-health care benefit options, your contributions will automatically be withheld from your pay on a pretax basis unless you specify otherwise.
+your contributions will automatically be withheld from your pay on a pretax basis unless you specify otherwise.

 Through the Pretax Premium Feature, you can pay your monthly cost for health care plan elections with dollars deducted from your gross pay -

 before any federal, Social Security and, in most states, state and local taxes are withheld.
 This reduces the amount of your taxable income and is sometimes referred to as a "payroll reduction."
-Very simply, this feature allows you to lower the amount of your taxable income by the amount you contribute for your health care plan selections.
-The amount of taxes you will pay is reduced because each dollar of payroll reduction is a dollar not taxed by the federal and state governments.
-Keep in mind that the tax savings you realize through use of the Pretax Premium Feature will vary depending upon your personal situation.
+Very simply, this feature allows you to lower the amount of your taxable income by the amount you

 Other Considerations If you participate in the feature, your pay-related benefits, such as life insurance and disability income will not be affected by

-your payroll reductions.
-If your pay after your payroll reductions is less than the Social Security wage base ($118,500 for 2015), your future Social Security benefits may be slightly reduced because you will be paying less in FICA taxes.
-If your pay is more than the Social Security Wage Base, your Social Security benefit will not be reduced at all.
+Security benefits may be slightly reduced because you will be paying less in FICA taxes.
+If your pay is more than the Social Security Wage Base,

-When Payroll Reductions End: Your participation in the Pretax Premium Feature will end as soon as one of the following events occurs:
+When Payroll Reductions End: Your participation in the Pretax Premium Feature will end as soon as one of the following events occurs

- your pay ceases due to your disability or election to take an unpaid leave of absence,  your transfer to an ineligible employee status, your employment terminates, your retirement, In most cases if your benefits continue after your salary ends (such as COBRA or FMLA coverage), all required premium payments for your benefit selections must be paid with "after-tax" dollars.
-For more information, contact Gallagher Benefit Services.
-MARPLE NEWTOWN SCHOOL DISTRICT
+In most cases if your benefits continue after your salary ends (such as COBRA or FMLA coverage), all required premium payments for your benefit

 MNEA Health Benefits 2015 – 2016 Plan Year